 - If a thicker soup is preferred: whisk together the milk with 1 tablespoon cornstarch.
 Add the milk mixture and stir.
 Cover, and continue cooking until soup has thickened, about 10 minutes.

-If you’re interested in receiving our newest and best Slow Cooker recipes via email, signup here: eNewsletter Signup.
+If you’re interested in receiving our newest and best Slow Cooker recipes via email, signup here: daily eNewsletter Signup.